Administrative Procedure 178: Inclement/Severe Weather

 Fog Days

-• If it is subsequently determined that buses are cancelled, all schools, including rural ones, should accept students at the school beginning with bell time.
-Parents should be made aware that they are responsible for picking up their child at the end of the school day.
+• On days when morning buses are cancelled due to fog, all schools, including rural ones, should be ready to accept students at the school starting at the morning bell time.
+Parents should be made aware that they are responsible for picking up their child at the end of the school day, should the afternoon buses be cancelled as well.

 • Staff should travel when it is safe to do so.